Apple: iPhone 11 Pro handsets check location to comply with regulations

 - The Facebook app could be secretly using your iPhone camera behind your back

-The ultra wideband technology found in the iPhone 11 and iPhone 11 Pro allows handsets to detect the presence of other nearby devices -- perhaps for file sharing.
-Apple says that in order to comply with regulations in certain parts of the world ultra wideband technology must be disabled, and location data is needed to determine whether it may be switched on or not.
+The ultra wideband technology in the iPhone 11 and iPhone 11 Pro allows handsets to detect the presence of other nearby devices -- perhaps for file sharing.
+Apple says that in order to comply with regulations in certain parts of the world, ultra wideband technology must be disabled, and location data is needed to determine whether it may be switched on or not.

 In a statement given to TechCrunch, an Apple spokesperson said: